iml-it/appmonitor/docs/10_📦_Server/20_Configuration.md

 The users section defines users and its roles to access the api or web ui.

 The subkey is the user id of a user.
+There are 2 special user ids:

+* `*` - contains the roles for anonymous access
+* `__default_authenticated_user__` - default roles for an by the webserver authenticated user
+* `[userid]` - a user id for api or web ui access.
+Allowed chars are a-z (lowercase) and 0-9.

+If you create your first user then copy the entries for \* and __default_authenticated_user__ from default config.

-The object below the user id
+The object below the user id contains

 key       | description
 ----------|---------------------------
-comment   | additional comments password  | password hash username  | Full user name roles     | flat list of roles
+comment   | additional comments password  | password hash for api user roles     | flat list of roles username  | Users display name

+Remark:

+The password hash will be verified by api requests only.
+It is optional for non protected api directory - then the user and password will be verified by the api itself.

 To create a password hash on command line you can use

 ```txt
 php -r 'echo password_hash("your-password-here", PASSWORD_BCRYPT);'
 ```

+BUT: we recommend to use webservers protection with basic authentication for better performance.

+All users without password field or *password: false* will match for users with webservers basic authentication.

 Existing roles: